DMTF/Redfish-Tools/doc-generator/README_Property_Index.md

                         output.csv for CSV
   --sup SUPFILE         Path to the supplemental material document.
 For
-                        Property Index mode, this document should simply be an HTML or markdown file containing any content you want to include before/after the property index, and a marker "[insert property index]" where the property index output should go.
+                        Property Index mode, this document should simply be a markdown file containing any content
+                        you want to include before/after the property index, and a marker "[insert property index]" where the property index output should go, and, for HTML output only,  "[add_toc]" where you want a table of contents.
+No configuration will be read from the supplemental material document.
   --config CONFIG_FILE  Path to a config file, containing configuration in
                         JSON format.
 Used in property_index mode only.